ajahne/blog/_drafts/2023-3-30-crucial-conversations-chapter-notes.md

 - Try to retrace the other person's path to action
 - Ask, mirror, paraphrase, prime = power listening tools
 - Ask: what do you mean?
 I’d like to hear your opinions, don’t worry about my feelings, I’d like to know how you feel, what am I missing?
-- Mirror:  suggest that while you are saying one thing, your tone or body posture suggest something else; manage your tone of voice and delivery, be calm; you seem angry at me, you see nervous about confronting him, are you sure you’re ok doing it?
+- Mirror:  suggest that while you are saying one thing, your tone or body posture suggest something else; manage your tone of voice and delivery, be calm; you seem angry at me, you seem nervous about confronting him, are you sure you’re ok doing it?
 - Paraphrase: put message in your own words: from what I’ve gathered...what I’m hearing is...do I have that right?
 - Prime: pour meaning into the pool first: "are you thinking the reason we are doing this because…."; act of good faith and not the first thing to do
 - "What do I really want"